Acetate: A thin, flexible sheet of transparent plastic used to make overlays.

 EPS: An acronym for Encapsulated PostScript, a computer file format widely used by the printing and graphics industries.

-Font matching: A sometimes undesirable process, used when a chosen font is not available and the closest possible match is made, sometimes causing reflow of the text or other errors.
+Font matching: A sometimes undesirable process, used when a chosen font is not available and the closest possible match is made, sometimes causing a reflow of the text or other errors.

 Format: Size, shape and overall style of layout or printed project.